Walking the Wainwrights - Tips for beginners

 Other guides I have but do not use so much include the books by Stuart Marshall (which does them all in 36 walks but is rather minimalist and hardcore for most people) and more recently Graham Uney (which is very detailed and glossy, but is limited in the variety of walks it offers to each summit and too large and heavy to carry on a walk).

 After some initial walks you will be able to gauge how far you can manage each day.
 Part of the fun of it for me is looking at different routes and planning out the possibilities.
 We usually have options thought about in advance and then adjust them as we go along depending upon the weather and how we are feeling.
-Fortunately many of the Wainwrights can be tackled in groups for example along ridges, which mean you can tick off several in one day, and around horseshoes, which means you arrive back near your starting point, hopefully where you parked your car!
+Fortunately many of the Wainwrights can be tackled in groups for example along ridges, which mean you can tick off several in one day, and around horseshoes, which means you arrive back near your starting point, hopefully where you parked your car.
 After a while you will start to plan your routes so that you don't have to repeat too many sections but everyone has got stories of being close to a summit that they accidentally missed and had to go back for at a later date.

 Going with an experienced walker for the first few fells is recommended if it is possible but not essential on the easier walks.
 Some of the walks you plan might be better if you have someone who can pick you up at the end or drop you off at the start.
 You can also try buses in some places.
 It is better to get a bus out to a starting point in the morning and then walk back.
 This means you won't be worrying about missing the last bus which is quite a distinct possibility in the lakes.